-In accordance with Core Strategy Policy P11, the locally significant undesignated heritage assets shown on area maps and their setting will be conserved.
+In accordance with Core Strategy Policy P11, the locally significant undesignated heritage assets shown on area maps and listed in Appendix 2 and their setting will be conserved.

-Land stability
+Land instability

-Parts of the AVL are in the former coal mining area where there is a legacy of problems such as land instability and combustion.
+- 3.4.35 Parts of the AVL are in the former coal mining area where there is a legacy of problems such as land instability and combustion.
 These factors have been taken into account in the sustainability appraisal of sites allocated in this Plan.
-Under Saved UDPR Policy GP5 all applications for development are required to resolve stability problems.
-Furthermore, in the Development High Risk Area defined by the Coal Authority, applications for development are required to include a Coal Mining Risk Assessment.

-Policy Minerals 3 of the Leeds Natural Resources and Waste Local Plan 2013 covers all forms of development within the Coal Mining Safeguarding Area except minor householder development.
+Under Saved UDPR Policy GP5 all applications for development are required to resolve instability problems.
+Furthermore, in the Development High Risk Area defined by the Coal Authority, applications for development are required to include a Coal Mining Risk Assessment. - 3.4.36 Policy Minerals 3 of the Leeds Natural Resources and Waste Local Plan 2013 covers all forms of development within the Coal Mining Safeguarding Area except minor householder development.
 It is a policy which applies to all sites in the Aire Valley Area Action Plan within the Coal Authority High Risk Area.
-This Policy is intended to address coal mining legacy problems by requiring the prior-extraction of any surface coal as part of site preparation.

-Any problems of coal mining legacy must be addressed to ensure that the development is safe.
+This Policy is intended to address coal mining legacy problems by requiring the prior-extraction of any surface coal as part of site preparation. - 3.4.37 Any problems of coal mining legacy must be addressed to ensure that the development is safe.
 The Coal Mining Risk Assessment also needs to identify where mine shaft entries are present on the site, these will need to be treated to be made safe.
 Mine entries and their zone of influence need to be kept free from built development.